mctools/mcpl/usage_c.md

                         "Applied custom filter to select"
                         " neutrons with ekin<0.1MeV" );

-  //Loop over particles from input, only adding the chosen particles to the
+  //Loop over particles from input, only adding the chosen particles
-  //output file:
+  //to the output file:

   const mcpl_particle_t* particle;
   while ( ( particle = mcpl_read(fi) ) ) {
     if ( particle->pdgcode == 2112 && particle->ekin < 0.1 ) {
       mcpl_transfer_last_read_particle(fi,fo);
-      //Note that if we had needed to modify the particle properties, we could
+      //Note that if we had needed to modify the particle properties,
-      //have called mcpl_add_particle(fo,particle) instead of
+      //we could have called mcpl_add_particle(fo,particle) instead of
       //mcpl_transfer_last_read_particle(fi,fo).
-However, for pure filtering,
+However, for pure
-      //mcpl_transfer_last_read_particle is better since it avoids a lossy
+      //filtering, mcpl_transfer_last_read_particle is better since it
-      //unpacking and repacking of direction vectors.
+      //avoids a lossy unpacking and repacking of direction vectors.
     }
   }